551100kk/SAW/README.md

 ### Installation

-We provide two ways to install the program.
+We provide three ways to install the program.

 * The virtual machine where the tool is ready to run can be found at https://www.csie.ntu.edu.tw/~r08922054/SAW.ova